tttapa/Control-Surface/README.md

 If your board doesn't support MIDI over USB, it will default to the Serial interface.

 For maximum flexibility, you can use the **MIDI functions** to send your own custom MIDI events, without having to worry about compatibility issues between different boards.
+The **debug mode** allows you to print the MIDI events in the serial monitor for easier developing, testing and debugging.

+## New in version 2.0.0
+- Easier access to debug mode using `USBMidiController.begin(baud, true);`
+- More examples
+- Minor bug fixes

 ## Installation
 ### Dependencies